-But the Beeb couldn’t resist parroting the anti-hunting line that the ban “still” commanded overwhelming popular support.
-It doesn’t, and it never has done.
-Most people “still” couldn’t care less.
-And among those who could (massively concentrated, on both sides, in rural communities), opinion is “still” overwhelmingly opposed to the ban, i.e., in favour of the safety of the sheep and poultry whom must anti-hunt types still want to eat, and in favour of killing far fewer foxes, by far more humane methods, than the ban compels.
+The hunting ban has never commannded popular support.
+Most people couldn’t care less.
+And among those who could (massively concentrated, on both sides, in rural communities), opinion is still overwhelmingly opposed to the ban, i.e., in favour of the safety of the sheep and poultry whom must anti-hunt types still want to eat, and in favour of killing far fewer foxes, by far more humane methods, than the ban compels.

 Wealth inequality in Britain is now greater than at any other time since records began.
 Social mobility has not only ceased, but gone dramatically into reverse.
 The wars in Afghanistan and Iraq drone on.
-Seventy-two billion pounds are about to be wasted on yet more pointless nuclear weapons.
-Yet we can’t even pay the Police properly.
 And so on, and on, and on.

 But never mind.
 At least the red-coated toffs have been knocked off their horses, so high a priority for Attlee, Bevin, Morrison, Bevan and Gaitskell.

-Except, of course, that it wasn’t, and that they haven’t been, and that nor should they be.
+Except, of course, that it wasn’t, that they haven’t been, and that nor should they be.